Find Cheap Auto Insurance Quotes in Your Area

 Like any business, companies need to sustain higher revenue than expenses in order to stay viable.
-Auto insurance is no different; companies make money off of the premiums customers pay, but lose money when they fulfill their obligation to pay for their customer's damages.
+Auto insurance is no different; companies make money from the premiums customers pay, but lose money when they fulfill their obligation to pay for damages.
 They also have a host of operating expenses to pay, including agent compensation and advertising.

 The proportion of expenses to revenue is called the "combined loss ratio," and whenever it is above 100%, the company loses more money than it is earning.
-In 2016, only two of the top 10 auto insurance companies in the country had combined ratios below 100%--and just barely.
+In 2016, only two of the top 10 auto insurance companies in the country had combined ratios below 100% — and just barely.

 Source: SNL Financial

-Unfortunately, the rates hikes have not been effective at closing the gap between profit and loss.
+Unfortunately, the rate hikes have not been effective at closing the gap between profit and loss.
 All the insurers in the table increased their written premium revenues in 2016 (mostly due to rate hikes), yet they still (with the exception of Allstate) ran higher combined loss ratios.
 The current trend indicates that the companies are getting further from turning underwriting profits again.
 Even after three solid years of increases, the companies are not just still losing money — they're losing an even greater amount.

-The Colorado State University Tropical Meteorology Project has forecasted this hurricane season to be below average in terms of the number of 'named storms' that will form in the ocean.
-They cannot predict however how many of those storms will hit the U.S. So even if the hurricane season is below average in terms of the number of storms, if the number of storms that hit the U.S. is above average, the property damage costs would be enormous and an even heavier burden on the insurers.
+The Colorado State University Tropical Weather & Climate Research has forecasted this hurricane season to be below average in terms of the number of named storms.
+They cannot predict however how many of those storms will hit the U.S. So, even if hurricane season is below average in terms of the number of storms, if the number of storms that hits the U.S. is above average, the property damage costs would be enormous and an even heavier burden on insurers.